MaxCDN Setup for Amazon S3

 On success, you will be greeted with the following notice:

-With MaxCDN configured, let’s move onto WP Offload S3.
+With MaxCDN configured, let’s move onto WP Offload Media.

-Login to your WordPress dashboard and navigate to AWS > S3 and CloudFront.
-Scroll down to the Domain option and check CloudFront or custom domain.
+Login to your WordPress dashboard and navigate to Settings > Offload Media.
+Scroll down to the Custom Domain (CNAME) option and turn it on.
 Enter your CDN URL, which can be found from the MaxCDN zone configuration page (pictured previously).

 Save the changes and clear your page cache if you have one enabled.